Co-creation Outreach Initiatives - NIHU Knowledge Co-creation Projects

 The Liberal Arts Communicator collaboration project “Liberal Arts for Daily Living.”
 Including interviews with researchers inside and outside NIHU and with other related parties.

-The collaboration lecture “Research Communication in Humanities and Social Sciences at the University of Tsukuba Graduate School
+The collaboration lecture “Research Communication in Humanities and Social Sciences” at the University of Tsukuba

 NIHU Symposiums

-With NIHU at the center, universities and various research organizations collaborate to hold symposiums on the latest results in human culture research.
-The symposiums are a forum to widely communicate materials and research results NIHU as well as give back to society, while also promoting exchange and mutual understanding among researchers interested in humanities.
+With NIHU at the center, universities and various research organizations collaborate to hold symposiums on the latest results in humanities research.

 Past NIHU Symposiums